jandersonmartins/markdown-cv/source/cv-en.md

 ### Personal summary

 > Bachelor's degree in System Analysis.
 I've been working with Back-end and Front-end since 2014 and mobile since 2018.
-Currently, I'm Lead Back End Developer at WisePay.
+Currently, I'm Senior Software Engineer at Creditas.

 ### Education